Red X iconGreen tick iconYellow tick icon

 Learning Outcomes

-Demonstrate in-depth understanding of the central concepts and theories.
+• Demonstrate in-depth understanding of central concepts in the theory of partial differential equations

 Timetable